-- A. When the instrument is not in use, make sure the knob is turned fully counterclockwise, to the position. - B. If you plan on storing your detector for long,, remove the battery holder from the instrument and remove the batteries cells from the holder. - C. Store the instrument indoors, in an area where it will be protected from abuse.
+- A. When the instrument is not in use, make sure the knob is turned fully counterclockwise, to the OFF position. - B. If you plan on storing your detector for long periods of time, remove the battery holder from the instrument and remove the battery cells from the holder. - C. Store the instrument indoors, in an area where it will be protected from abuse.
 Over the years White's has noted more service repairs and physical damage, on units in storage than those experiencing daily use.